colourOfLooseMetal/midi-agent-skill/README.md

 Claude will automatically:
 1. Detect that the request matches this skill
-2. Use the provided scripts in `skills/` directory
+2. Use the provided Python scripts in `skills/` directory
-3. Generate MIDI with proper GM instruments
+3. Generate MIDI with proper GM instruments (each track on different channel)
 4. Optionally convert to WAV

 ---

-## 📄 Composition Format
+## Composition Format

 The skill uses a structured JSON format: